Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 The purpose of this page is to guide complete SDR beginners as well as more experienced folk looking to learn something through getting pretty images from weather satellites.
 A lot of guides out there are severaly outdated, focus on specific things while omitting important details or at times even nonexistent!

+# Temporary notice
+As of 18/3/2024, Meteor-M N°2-4 is currently cleaning its MSU-MR instrument by heating it up.
+Its broadcasts are disabled until further notice from Roscosmos.

 # Glossary
 ## Hardware terms